liudonghua123/regshot/branches/1.9.1/files/ReadMe.txt

-Readme file of Regshot development snapshot (post 1.9.0) (Note: this is for testing purpose only)
+Readme file of Regshot 1.9.1 beta 2013-04-04
+(Note: this is the beta version for testing purpose only)

 -----------------
 Introduction: